Helenium flexuosum Raf.

 Flowering - June - November.

-Habitat - Pond margins, streambanks, ditches, swamps, wet meadows, wet depressions of prairies, pastures, moist areas of glades.
+Habitat - Bottomland forests, pond margins, streambanks, ditches, swamps, wet depressions of prairies, fields, pastures, ditches, railroads, roadsides, moist open disturbed areas.